miniDLNA on Fedora 19

 WordPress admin, SSL, Apache + nginx

 Let’s say we have a WordPress blog and we would like to encrypt our login pages and the whole back-end of the site.
 There are many ways to do it, but since I already have a nginx instance configured as reverse proxy running in front of Apache I’ll use it to protect my admin pages and logins.
-In this page I’ll not cover Apache’s configuration, which, by the way, is trivial to say the least, so please refer to this other post: Apache + nginx as reverse proxy. …
+In this page I’ll not cover Apache’s configuration, which, by the way, is trivial to say the least, so please refer to this other post: Apache + nginx as reverse proxy.
+Using the configuration posted in the above’s link as starting point, to add SSL encryption to admin pages we should add a couple more bunch of lines of code.
+First of all, we must create our own Certificate Authority and issue a SSL certificate.
+Another option is buying a certificate, but I don’t trust CA (certificate forgery anyone?) and I don’t mind having a properly signed certificate for a page I am the only one accessing to.
+Follows a brief explanation on how to create a CA and issue a certificate. …

 Posted on